Social Studies

 (Grades 9 – 12)

-Students will learn about the role of lighthouses in maritime navigation and communication and how and why women held this federal position in the nineteenth century by examining RI’s Ida Lewis.
+Ida Lewis Lighthouse Keeper: Students will learn about the role of lighthouses in maritime navigation and communication and how and why women held this federal position in the nineteenth century by examining Rhode Island’s Ida Lewis.

-Learn about racial tensions in early 1940s Detroit, the fight to desegregate the SS Columbia, and the role of Thurgood Marshall.
+Desegregating the SS Columbia: Students will learn about racial tensions in 1940s Detroit, the fight to desegregate the SS Columbia, and the role of Thurgood Marshall.

-Learn about Italian immigration to Providence, RI on the Fabre Line.
+Italian Immigration to Providence: Learn about Italian immigration to Rhode Island on board the Fabre Line.

-Learn the difference between primary and secondary sources through the first black owned and operated steamship company, the Black Star Line.
+The Black Star Line: Learn the difference between primary and secondary source through the first black owned and operated steamship company, the Black Star Line.

-Teach students the history of immigration and disease in the late 19th c & early 20th c. and create an interactive information source.
+Immigration and Disease: Teach students the history of immigration and disease in the late nineteenth and early twentienth century.

-Students will about class differences of passengers and complete short answer questions.
+Life on Board- Passengers: Learn about the class difference of passengers and have students complete short answer questions.

 Other Topics to Explore